 The club has adopted the Caves of Storrs Common* under Descents adopt-a-cave scheme.
-We will report here any conservation work carried out on Storrs Common by BRCC members or possibly any other clubs and cavers.
+We will report here any conservation work carried out on Storrs Common (or elsewhere) by BRCC members or possibly any other clubs and cavers.

 A Brief Geology and History: